The best family resorts NYC families need to visit

 Travel time: 3 hours 40 min by car

-This lakeside retreat is open for business from May through mid-September, giving your family the perfect opportunity to make the most of summer vacation with not a skyscraper in sight.
-Homey lodging options like chalets, log cabins and cottages line the pristine Lake George waterfront, ensuring a relaxing spot to kick back, completely surrounded by the beauty of nature.
+This lakeside retreat is open for business from June through mid-September, giving your family the perfect opportunity to make the most of summer vacation without a skyscraper in sight.
+Homey lodging options like chalets, log cabins and cottages line the pristine Lake George waterfront, making it one of the best family resorts for those looking to get in tune with nature.
 The lake is the centerpiece of it all, beckoning you and the kids to spend your days swimming, competing in mini sailboat races, waterskiing, wakeboarding, fishing or paddling around in rowboats and canoes.
-Combined with a schedule of other fun activities like sand castle contests, scavenger hunts, capture the flag and crafts like lei-making and tie-dye, the tots can zero excuse for boredom.
-Don’t forget to journey to private Canoe Island, just ¾ of a mile from shore, for a game of beach volleyball or walk along the wooded trail.
-Rates include breakfast, lunch and dinner (except in July and August with lunch is available a la carte), but be sure to hit up the great island barbecue on Thursday evenings, when chicken, ribs and corn-on-the-cob are cooked on the grill to give guests a real taste of summer.
+Combined with a schedule of other fun activities like sand castle contests, scavenger hunts, capture the flag and crafts, the tots have zero excuse for boredom.
+Don’t forget to journey to private Canoe Island for a game of beach volleyball or walk along the wooded trail.
 3820 Lake Shore Dr, Diamond Point, NY (518-668-5592, canoeislandlodge.com).
-Rooms from $183 per night for adults, children’s rates calculated according to age ($25–$70 per night), children 6 months and under free.
+Rooms with various accommodations starting at $153 per night, children 6mos–12 years, $28–$77 per night.

-Travel time: 1 hour 45 min by car
+Travel time: 1 hour and 45 min by car

-No need to rely on sunny weather to bask in a tropical environment with the kids—this indoor water park has you covered year round, rain or shine.
-Though it’s not required to spend the night in the hotel to enjoy this splash center, a night or two in these cozy accommodations in Waterbury, Connecticut has undeniable allure (no cooking or making the beds!).
+No need to rely on sunny weather to bask in a tropical environment—this indoor water park has you covered all year long, rain or shine.
+Though it’s not required to spend the night in the hotel to enjoy this splash center, a night or two in these cozy accommodations has undeniable allure (no cooking or making the beds!).
 For the smallest guest, there’s a slide-filled aquatic jungle gym with zero-depth water entry, called Parrot’s Perch, where little ones can get soaked without any need to swim, and the Dip-In wading pool.
-Bigger kids and their parents can enjoy three mega (252- to 355-foot-long) water slides, float down a “river” on inner tubes and do slam dunks in a mini pool-cum–basketball court and try out the Lilly Pad Adventure, a pool activity that requires strength and balance.
-Mom and Dad may want to take turns luxuriating in a whirlpool at the adults-only Palm Grotto indoor-outdoor spa before heading up to the room for bathtime before dinner at TradeWinds, the onsite restaurant (open Wednesday through Sunday).
-3580 E Main St, Waterbury, CT (203-706-1000, cocokeywaterbury.com).
-Wet & Wild 2 Night Splash and Play package (includes 3 days or water resort access) starting at $165.
-Water resort day pass starting at $34 per person.
+Bigger kids and their parents can enjoy three mega (252- to 355-foot-long) water slides, float down a “river” on inner tubes and try out the Lilly Pad Adventure, a pool activity that requires strength and balance.
+Parents may want to take turns luxuriating in a whirlpool at the adults-only Palm Grotto indoor-outdoor spa.
+915 Route 73, Mount Laurel, New Jersey (877-4942626, mtlaurelcocokey.com).
+Various prices per room.

-Travel time: 1 hour and 50 minutes by car
+Travel time: 1 hour 55 min by car

 Travel time: 2 hours and 15 minutes by car

 With seemingly every moment of the day filled with activities from archery to Wiffle ball, pony rides to trapshooting, you’ll feel as though you’ve enrolled in family camp.
 Getting the kids away from the petting zoo or off the go-cart track might prove difficult, but tell them they’re running late for Woodloch’s family bake-off, “Cupcake Wars,” and they might be inclined to get moving.
-In chilly months, families can go for the gold in Woodloch’s Winter Olympics on Saturdays (January and February only); teams of 10 to 12 get knee-deep in the snow during wacky contests like snow-bowling, tube-pulling and sledding.
+In chilly months, families can go for the gold in the resort's Winter Olympics.
 Warm weather means mini golf on the resorts two courses and swimming time in the outdoor pool, splash play park and jacuzzi.
 Even the littlest ones can track down fun activities like scavenger hunts and craft projects with Woodloch's friendly mascot, Boomer the Bear.
 731 Welcome Lake Rd, Hawley, PA (570-685-8000, woodloch.com).
-All-inclusive packages per adult per night from $110 for adults at $33–$90 for children ages 13–19.
-Kids stay for free on select dates.
+Packages vary.